-Internal reporting and follow-up are organized based on segments, which provide better potential to assess risks, opportunities and future development.
-The Group has four segments, Ice-classed AHTS, Ice-classed PSV, Ice Management and Services and Ship Management.
+Internal reporting and follow-up was earlier organized based on four segments, Ice-classed AHTS, Iceclassed PSV, Ice Management and Services and Ship Management.
+In 2024, the PSV vessels were sold, the external ship management assignments were discontinued in combination with the outsourcing of the group's own ship management.
+This has resulted in the group's continuing operations, Ice-classed AHTS and Ice Management and Services, being merged and reported as a single operation.
 Reporting is made to the company's Group Management team, which is appointed by the President.